oscal-compass/community/MEMBERSHIP.md

 ### Member

 Members are active contributors in the community.
 They can have issues and pull requests (PRs) assigned to them.
-Members are expected to be active contributors to the community.
+Members are expected to remain active contributors to the community.

 #### Member requirements